Jerry-Shaw/Nervsys/README.md

 ## About api.php

 "api.php" is the default entry script of Nervsys.
 But it is only an entry of a site, and can be placed anywhere as needed.
-We strongly suggest that, create a new entry file under the main app path by modifying the system require path, then set the site root to main app path also, to fully avoid exposing project structure to outside.
+We strongly suggest that, create a new entry file under the main app path or somewhere by modifying the system require path, then set the site root and main app path also, to fully avoid exposing project structure to outside.
+NOTICE: Remember to set the right "ROOT" path of the entire project in entry script.

 ## About core files

 From version 7.3.0, core files and structure can be placed under any folder as needed.
-The only thing needs to change, is to modify "api.php" or other entry to include "system.php", and set "ROOT" to the path where "api.php" or other entry located.
+The only thing needs to change, is to modify "api.php" or other entry to include "system.php", and set "ROOT" to the path where the entire project located.
+NOTICE: Always remember to set the right "ROOT" path of the entire project in entry script if core files are moved.

 ## Reserved Words